ruediste/remote-junit/README.md

 To run a test remotely, simply annotate it with the `@RunWith(RemoteTestRunner.class)`.
 You can set the test runner to be used using the `@Remote(runnerClass=...)` and the URL to connect to (where the server is listening) using the `@Remote(endpoint=...)` annotation.

 The specified endpoint can be overridden by the `junit.remote.endpoint` system property.
+If set to `-` or if the server cannot be reached, the tests are executed locally.
+This makes it easy to use the unit tests from maven, since no server start/stop has to be managed.

 ## Architecture
 Remote JUnit uses an architecture with 3 Layers.